 Surely, the descendants of these slave-holding blacks should not benefit from reparations, right?

-Then there’s the dicey issue of Native Americans who owned slaves.
+But let’s not stop there.
+There’s also the dicey issue of Native Americans who owned slaves.
 After all, Elizabeth Warren is advocating reparations for Native Americans — but what if they owned slaves?
 Fear not; some did.

 According to historian Tiya Miles, the number of slaves held by Cherokees was about 600 at the start of the 19th century and grew to about 1,500 at the time of government-mandated westward removal in 1838-1839 — otherwise known as the “Trail of Tears.”
 Miles writes, “Slavery inched its way slowly into Cherokee life…. and when a white man moved into a Native location, usually to work as a trader or as an Indian agent, he would own black slaves.
 If such a person also had a child with a native woman, as was not uncommon, the half-European, half-Native child would inherit the enslaved people (and their children) under white law, as well as the right to use tribal lands under tribal law.”
 It was a combination that put Cherokee slaveholders in a position to expand their wealth, eventually operating large farms and plantations.